 And more!

-The computer science program at UT is a vibrant, growing program that offers students a very hands-on, applied experience as they learn about computing.
+The computer science program at UTampa is a vibrant, growing program that offers students a very hands-on, applied experience as they learn about computing.
 In fact, we have students do as much hands-on as we can!
 Our ultimate focus is to cultivate problem solvers who have a mindset of lifelong learning.

 The curriculum begins with a unique first-year experience that exposes students to computing through a custom single-board computing platform that connects to external circuits with sensors.
 We have our very own dedicated rapid prototyping Makerspace that allows students to also get involved in design, fabrication and assembly of their class projects.

-UT is a mid-sized, private institution that prioritizes education.
+UTampa is a mid-sized, private institution that prioritizes education.
 Small class sizes mean that students have close interaction with instructors and plenty of opportunities to participate.
 It also means that students get noticed.
 This enhances the overall learning experience.

 Our location in downtown Tampa is perfect for cultivating industry relationships that often result in internship, apprenticeship and job opportunities for students.